unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 For now, just make sure it successfully builds.
 If it does, move on to the next work item.

 ## 04. Store Strings
-For the final work item, you will have to update the source code from the second work item, so that it stores in a file the received string before sending the encoded one back to the client.
+For the final work item, you will have to update the source code from the second task, so that it stores in a file the received string before sending the encoded one back to the client.
 In order to achieve this, you must have the previous work item completed

 The available resources are the exact same, you will simply have to modify ```main.c```.